prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 }
 ```

 These sets of interfaces allow "streaming" flow inside the process.
-We no longer have to have precomputed list of series that hold samples.
+We no longer have to have a precomputed list of series that hold samples.
 With this interface each `SeriesSet.Next()` implementation can fetch series on demand.
 In a similar way, within each series. we can also dynamically fetch each sample respectively via `SeriesIterator.Next`.